VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ## Wednesday Mini-lab 3: Upsilon Sagittarii
 Upsilon Sagittarii is a hydrogren deficient binary that has been suggested to be in its second stage of mass transfer, after the primary has expanded to become a helium supergiant following core helium exhaustion.
-[Gilkis & Tomer 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) have identified the progentitor of this system to be a 5 M$_{\odot}$ star with a 3.125 M$_{\odot}$ companion and an initial orbital period of 8.4 days.
+[Gilkis & Tomer 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) have identified the progentitor of this system to be a $5 M_{\odot}$ star with a $3.125 M_{\odot}$ companion and an initial orbital period of 8.4 days.

-We will modify `src/run_binary_extras.f90` to capture the simulation at the values as determined from the observations of the binary system.
+You will modify `src/run_binary_extras.f90` to capture the simulation at the values as determined from the observations of the binary system.
 Because the track is rather complicated, as can be seen in the figure below, we will slowly build up to finding the right combination of stopping criteria to match the models with the system.

 ![image](HRDUpsSag.png)